-Art II course offers students a learning experience similar to the Art 7 course (see description), with increased levels of artistic and academic expectations appropriate for this grade level.
+Art II course offers students a learning experience similar to the Art I course (see description), with increased levels of artistic and academic expectations appropriate for this grade level.
 Lessons provide an in depth progression into drawing, painting and printmaking.
 Art II students are challenged to build on current artistic knowledge and skill levels.
-Art I is a prerequisite.